-A lot of people in Ireland are not familiar with Poundies as its only really made in certain regions but its really similar to Champ, Cally, or Pandy.
-The main difference between Poundies and Champ is how the two are served, Poundies is a main dish whereas Champ is a side dish.
+A lot of people in Ireland are not familiar with Poundies as it’s only really made in certain regions but its really similar to Champ, Cally, or Pandy.
+The main difference between Poundies and Champ is how the two are served, Poundies is the main dish whereas Champ is a side dish.

-Poundies is an traditional Irish recipe that is extremely cheap to prepare, very easy to make, and tastes delicious.
+Poundies is a traditional Irish recipe that is extremely cheap to prepare, very easy to make and tastes delicious.
 Its a perfect dish for a lazy Saturday or when the weather outside is cold and miserable.

 Ingredients for making Poundies

 - 8-10 Spring onions, also known as scallions, eschallots, shallots or Cibies

 - pint of milk

 Wash all potatoes and ensure to peel all the skin from each one.
 Place the cleaned peeled potatoes into a large pot of water and boil them, make sure there is enough water in the pot to cover all potatoes.
 Boil the potatoes until they become soft (approx cook time 40 minutes), test the softness of the potatoes using a fork.

 Once the potatoes have been boiled long enough drain them using a colander or similar draining utensil, ensure all water is drained from the boiled potatoes.